We did a piece a while ago that got some attention, about marketing tips for independent musicians.

 That piece was overall tips for an independent artists career more than the music itself, so we wanted to write a follow-up for the music itself.

-There are a number of tactics that we’re aware of that have proven effective in the past.
+There are several tactics that we’re aware of that have proven effective in the past.
 Keep in mind these tips all work better the bigger your following.
 So cultivate that first by being visible and getting out there.
 Which brings us to our first tip in music marketing…

 1. Play Shows